 Sustaining Landscapes: A program of the Sustainable Hanover Committee

-Selected sites on town as well as private property will demonstrate various ways that homeowners can improve their landscape’s sustainability.
-These methods include: reducing the impacts of storm water runoff with rain gardens and detention ponds; using native plants to sustain wildlife native to our region and climate; creating pollinator habitats; incorporating edible plants including fruits, vegetables, berries and nuts into ornamental plantings; reducing the environmental liabilities of lawns; increasing the beneficial effects of composting and reducing the negative impact of non-natural fertilizers and pesticides; and reducing the impacts of invasive plants.
+Selected sites in town, as well as private property, will demonstrate various ways that homeowners can improve their landscape's sustainability.
+These methods include: reducing the impacts of stormwater runoff with rain gardens and detention ponds; using native plants to sustain wildlife native to our region and climate; creating pollinator habitats; incorporating edible plants including fruits, vegetables, berries, and nuts into ornamental plantings; reducing the environmental liabilities of lawns; increasing the beneficial effects of composting and reducing the negative impact of non-natural fertilizers and pesticides; and reducing the impacts of invasive plants.
 The demonstration sites will contain educational signage that will be linked to a website where more information on sustaining landscape principles and practices will be found.
 Sites on public lands will provide peaceful refuges from an increasingly noisy world.

 "SWAT" (Sustainable Works Around Town) teams of volunteers will plan and develop each project.
 "Friends" groups will be developed to help maintain each of the low-maintenance public sites.
 The advancement of community through landscape is an additional and important goal.